fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2025-07-29】[ashishpatel26 / 500-AI-Agents-Projects](https://github.com/ashishpatel26/500-AI-Agents-Projects) - The 500 AI Agents Projects is a curated collection of AI agent use cases across various industries.
+It showcases practical applications and provides links to open-source projects for implementation, illustrating how AI agents are transforming sectors such as healthcare, finance, education, retail, and more.
+* 【2025-07-29】[melontini / bootloader\-unlock\-wall\-of\-shame](https://github.com/melontini/bootloader-unlock-wall-of-shame) - Keeping track of companies that "care about your data 🥺"
 * 【2025-07-24】[ChristosChristofidis / awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
 * 【2025-07-24】[P3TERX / GeoLite.mmdb](https://github.com/P3TERX/GeoLite.mmdb) - MaxMind's GeoIP2 GeoLite2 Country, City, and ASN databases
 * 【2025-07-21】[browser\-use / awesome\-prompts](https://github.com/browser-use/awesome-prompts) - Table of awesome Browser Use prompts